willfaught/paige/README.md

 A default author must be referenced in the authors parameter of at least one page.

-To disable the rendering of author pages, add this to `yoursite/hugo.toml`:
+To disable the rendering of the authors taxonomy, add this to `yoursite/hugo.toml`:

 ```toml
 [[cascade]]